Select Your Region

 Before transitioning to an ORC, a healthcare facility should assess its current process and identify what is working versus what is not.
 Once this assessment is complete, leadership can identify if onsite or offsite reprocessing provides the opportunity to streamline operations to increase efficiencies.

 Before a healthcare facility decides to reprocess trays offsite, they should confirm their desired outcome.
-Once confirmed, there are several factors a facility should consider before moving to an offsite reprocessing solution to ensure there is no impact on overall quality.
+Once confirmed, there are several factors a facility should consider before moving to an offsite reprocessing service to ensure there is no impact on overall quality.
 First, evaluate your current procedure volumes and what procedures you anticipate will be performed.
 Second, consider the logistics of moving instrument trays offsite and the importance of technology when managing reprocessing offsite relationships — lastly, consider what onsite staffing requirements will remain.
 Moving instrument reprocessing, either temporarily or permanently, will be a shift for a healthcare facility and require proper staff training and clear communication to all parties.

 Whether reprocessing is performed onsite or offsite, efficient SPD processes require a team to assess their current quality procedures and plan their processes to ensure they adhere to AAMI and AORN guidelines.

-Explore STERIS Offsite Reprocessing Solutions
+Explore STERIS Offsite Reprocessing Services

 Liz Carvill